dvidelabs/flatcc/README.md

 ## Status

+Release 0.5.2 (ongoing) introduces optional `_get` suffix to reader methods.
+By using `flatcc -g` only `_get` methods are valid.
+This removes potential name conficts for some field names.
+0.5.2 also introduces the long awaited clone operation for tables and vectors.
+A C++ smoketest was added to reduce the number void pointer assignment errors that kept sneaking in.
+The runtime library now needs an extra file `refmap.c`.

 Release 0.5.1 fixes a buffer overrun in the JSON printer and improves the portable libraries <stdalign.h> compatibility with C++ and the embedded `newlib` standard library.
 JSON printing and parsing has been